mtn/friendly-octo-succotash/notes/README.md

     ./build.sh

-within the appropriate source directory
+within the appropriate source directory.
+There's also a script to build and render, since it's a bit tiresome to build and then open the pdf which is one directory up for lazy people like me, but annoying to always open the rendered PDF.